-Churchie is currently undertaking world-leading research into the impact of learning spaces, teaching practice and educational outcomes.
-The School is drawing on expertise and research within the School as well as university and industry partnerships.
+Churchie undertook world-leading research into the impact of learning spaces, teaching practice and educational outcomes.
+The School drew on expertise and research within the School as well as university and industry partnerships.

 Churchie students are already experiencing the benefits of innovative learning environments, such as the Hayward Midson Creative Precinct, and we welcome you to visit the School

 to experience these facilities for yourself.
-This project is led by Churchie’s Director of Innovation Mr Terry Byers, who has authored eight peer-reviewed papers
+This project was led by Churchie’s Director of Innovation Mr Terry Byers, who has authored eight peer-reviewed papers

 To respond to the learning needs of today’s learners, schools across Australia and New Zealand are investing significantly in building innovative learning environments (ILEs).
 These spaces are multi-modal and rich in technology, with flexible layouts to accommodate socially-oriented, participatory and independent learning.